slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'Go-Karts -- Feel fast, are slow 747s -- Feel slow, are fast Ship it! -- Feels fast, is slow Test > *'Document it! -- Feels slow, is fast.'*

-> *'You overestimate what you can do in a year but underestimate what you can do in two or three decades.' -- Tony Robbins* -->
+> *'You overestimate what you can do in a year but underestimate what you can do in two or three decades.' -- Tony Robbins*
+> *'Most people overestimate what they can achieve in a year and underestimate what they can achieve in ten years.' -- Gates’s Law: how progress compounds and why it matters*
+-->